 If you have your sights set on becoming a math teacher then you'll need at least a bachelor's degree and hands-on experience in order to earn your teaching license.
 Math teachers can also continue their education and training at the graduate level or earn special certifications.

-Math teachers work with students at the middle school, secondary, and postsecondary school levels teaching courses like algebra, trigonometry and calculus.
-Licensure, which is required by public schools and many private schools, can be obtained after earning a bachelor's degree in math and education (as a double major) or specifically pursuing a math teacher education program.
+Math teachers work with students at the middle school, secondary school and postsecondary school levels teaching courses like algebra, trigonometry and calculus.
+Licensure, which is required by public schools and many private schools, can be obtained after earning a bachelor's degree in math and education (as a double major) or after specifically completing a math teacher education program.

 Graduate degree required for postsecondary teaching

 |Other Requirements||Licensure required to teach in public schools and frequently in other venues|

 |Projected Job Growth (2014-2024)*|| Middle school teachers (all types): 6%

 |Median Salary (2015)*|| $55,860 Middle school teachers (all types): $54,940

 High school teachers (all types): $57,200

 Source: *U.S. Bureau of Labor Statistics